-Supports are organized into Community Support Groups (CSG).
+Supports are organized within departments into Community Support Groups (CSG).
 Each group is comprised of individuals who live in a range of accommodations and who require varying degrees of support.
-A Residential Resource Supervisor and qualified full time support workers service each CSG.
+A Residential Resource Manager, Resource Supervisor and qualified team of direct support professionals collaborates to meet the needs of those in each CSG.